pcorpx/first_django_lesson/README.md

   *A list of strings representing the host/domain names that this Django site can serve*
 * __DEBUG__
   *A boolean that turns on/off debug mode.
 Default: False*

+Put those variables with values to .env file in the same directory as file manage.py

+Before launching the website you also should create user for authentication to the admin panel:

+`python manage.py createsuperuser`

 ### Launch of the website

- Yo may use any webserver for serving website.
+You may use any webserver for serving website.
 For example, it is possible to start with simple python build-in webserver:

 `python -m http.server 8000`